About Our Work

 –- President George W. Bush, 2010

 Since 1997, the White House Transition Project has provided non-partisan expertise in all phases of democratic transitions, from constitution-building in emerging democracies to regularized, statute driven transfers of power.
-This page previews those services, beginning with highlighted essays or reports of special interest.
+This page previews those services, highlighting our White House office “briefs” compiled from hundreds of interviews with former White House staff about their preparations, work routines, mistakes, and successes.

 Back to the top.